 Stacy Rutkiewicz-Drohosky, RPR, FCRR, CRR, CRI, CSR-IL

 Stacy is an official reporter working for the Northern District of Indiana in the Hammond Division.
 She has held that position since 2008.
 In 1995 she received an Associate’s of Applied Science degree in court reporting from the College of Court Reporting (CCR) in Hobart, Indiana.
 During her career as a court reporter, Stacy has also worked as a broadcast captioner, freelance reporter, court reporting instructor, and held an administrative position at CCR.

-She has earned the certifications of Registered Professional Reporter (RPR), Federal Certified Realtime Reporter (FCRR), Certified Realtime Reporter (CRR), Certified Reporting Instructor (CRI), Indiana Certified Shorthand Reporter (CSR), and Illinois Certified Shorthand Reporter (CSR).
+She has earned the certifications of Registered Professional Reporter (RPR), Federal Certified Realtime Reporter (FCRR), Certified Realtime Reporter (CRR), Certified Reporting Instructor (CRI), and Illinois Certified Shorthand Reporter (CSR).